top of page

 Welcome to The Grapevine House in Aegina!

 The property has 2 houses, the main house and the guest house.
-It is situated on the periphery of the port / town of Aegina, in an old orchard with truly old vines, some lemon, fig and pomegranate trees as well as many flowers, on a plot of land with about 50 pistachio trees and 14 olive trees.
+It is situated on the periphery of the port / town of Aegina, in an old orchard with truly old vines, some lemon, fig and pomegranate trees as well as many flowers, all on a plot of land with about 50 pistachio trees and 14 olive trees.

 Both houses, that is yours and ours, share the Orchard: its many trees, its patios, its external oven.
 There is privacy, there is also sharing.
-Sharing of a meal, sharing of a workshop, for we love to cook and eat together, and we also love to share our knowledge through workshops and seminars that we organise.
-You will be able to enjoy many different crafts and activities: from making clay pots to following the process of olive picking from beginning to end; learning how to make handmade soap; letting go of the fear of the blank page by taking part in a creative writing workshop; planning which trails to embark on, enjoying an art show in the grounds and around town… The list of activities is as long as you want it to be.
+Sharing of a meal, sharing of a workshop, for we love to cook and eat together, and we also love to share our knowledge through the workshops and retreats we organise.
+You will be able to enjoy many different crafts and activities: from making clay objects and feeling the freedom and pleasure of playing with colours on paper and canvas to following and participating inthe process of olive picking from beginning to end (if you come in November); learning how to make handmade soap; letting go of the fear of the blank page by taking part in a creative writing workshop; planning which trails to embark on, enjoying an art show in the grounds and around town…

 The Grapevine house is about 1.5 km from the port and town of Aegina.
 You can easily walk to the centre, its shops, bars and restaurants.
 If you come with a car or decide to rent one, you can park it in the property.